Shreekar11/queryflow/README.md

 ### Pros

-- Includes core features like query editor, selector, and table, plus advanced ones like history and CSV export.
+- Includes core features like a query editor, selector, and table, along with advanced features such as history and CSV export.
-- Virtualized table handles 1,000 rows efficiently using react-window
+- Data table efficiently handles 1,000 rows using react-window.
+- Supports sorting functionality, allowing users to sort table data in ascending or descending order by clicking on column headers.
-- AceEditor, dark mode, and responsive design enhance usability.
+- AceEditor, dark mode, and a responsive design enhance usability.
-- TypeScript, modular structure, and JSDoc comments improve maintainability.
+- TypeScript, a modular structure, and JSDoc comments improve maintainability.

 ### Cons